AkankshaSharma2493/FetchRewards-DataEngg-Challenge/README.md

 This challenge is focused on finding the similarity between two texts.
 The objective is to write a program that takes as inputs two texts and uses a metric to determine how similar they are.
 Documents that are exactly the same should get a score of 1, and documents that don’t have any words in common should get a score of 0.

 # Constraint
 This challenge allowed the use of any language, but it was required to build solution without the use of any relevant text processing libraries like scikit-learn, NLTK, spaCy, numpy.
+However, Flask is allowed to create web app.

 # Deliverable
 Created a web app using Flask web framework that allows users to input 2 texts and generates a Cosine Similarity score between 0 and 1.